 Implementation guidance: (associated with disclosure requests):

-[Given the number of policy options implicit in the various models, there are various implementation details that may have policy implications, particularly with respect to cost distribution and choice of party who performs various data protection functions.
-These issues are collected here under Implementation Guidance for consideration.]
+Given the number of policy options implicit in the various models, there are various implementation details that may have policy implications, particularly with respect to cost distribution and choice of party who performs various data protection functions.
+These issues are collected here under Implementation Guidance for consideration.

 The fee structure as well as the renewal period is to be determined in the implementation phase, following the principles outlined above.
 The EPDP Team recognizes that it may not be possible to set the exact fees until the actual costs are known.
 The EPDP Team also recognizes that the SSAD fee structure may need to be reviewed over time.